wmbusmeters/wmbusmeters/README.md

 auto instead of the exact usb device.

 (The :c1 can be left out, since multical21 only transmits c1 telegrams.
-The suffix with the expected link mode might be necessary for other meters, like apator162 for example.)
+The suffix with the expected link mode might be necessary for other meters, like apator162 for example.
+The Multical21 uses compressed telegrams, which means that you might have to wait up to 8 telegrams (8*16 seconds) until you receive a full length telegram which gives all the information needed to decode the compressed telegrams.)

 Example output: